llmrisks/llmrisks.github.io/src/content/post/week11.md

 - Group 2: Discussed the possibility of dedicating select tools for professors vs students to use, and also discussed more deeply about who should have access to such tools.
 Also questioned who should enforce any rules/regulations, and who these rules/regulations would be protecting.

 - Group 3:
   - Q1: It depends on the academic context.
-For example, is writing a skill being tested (for example, in learnign another language) or is it a tool used to communicate ideas relevant to the course?
+For example, is writing a skill being tested (for example, in learning another language) or is it a tool used to communicate other ideas relevant to the course?
   - Q2: Didn't see any reason why these tools shouldn't be public.